nuuuwan/news_lk3_data/README.md

 The President last adjourned the Parliament on the 26th of January.

+President to Open New Parliament Session & Deliver Policy Statement in Scaled-Back Ceremony

 Federal Appeals Court rules Trump does not have presidential immunity

 ◼️